 A resource list with links to useful sites, free assessment tools, low-cost trainings, printable PDF toolkits/guides, and more

 This is a resource guide for suicide prevention and recovery.
-The suicide resources include links to educational sites, a list of free assessments, links to trainings, recommended books, helpline information, links to online support communities, recommended mobile apps, and more.
+There are links to educational sites, assessment/screening tools, trainings courses, recommended books, online support communities, mobile apps, and more.

 (Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions